 Merch | Trading Card |

 Rollie committed to Mary Jane Massimino after sharing the “I dos” in 1958.
-They settled down in Florida following the wedding ceremony.
-At that time, Mr. Massimino was going through a tough time, but his wife supported him.
+They settled in Florida following the wedding ceremony after he was fired by Cleveland State in 2003, but his wife supported him.

 The couple welcomed five children, including three sons, Tom, Roland, Andrew, and two daughters, Lee Ann and Michele.

 Most of Mr. Massimino’s children followed in their footsteps and became sportspersons.
-Likewise, his daughter Lee Ann served as a coach for Villanova Lacrosse in 1986.
-Furthermore, she became a certified physical therapist.
+Likewise, his daughter Lee Ann was a coach for Villanova Lacrosse in 1986.
+Later, she became a certified physical therapist.

-Similarly, Rollie’s son Tom Massimino volunteered as an assistant coach for UNLV Runnin’ Rebels during his tenure.
-Currently, he serves as the chief executive officer (CEO) of Harman Fitness, LLC.
+Rollie’s son Tom Massimino volunteered as an assistant coach for UNLV Runnin’ Rebels during his tenure.
+He serves as Harman Fitness, LLC’s chief executive officer (CEO).

-Likewise, Jay Wright, the head coach of the Villanova, delivered the death news via Twitter.
+With Condolences, Jay Wright, the head coach of Villanova, delivered the death news via Twitter.

-Massimino completed his Master in Health and Physical Education degree from Rutgers University in 1959.
+Three years later, he pursued and earned a master’s degree in health and physical education from Rutgers University in 1959.
 He then moved to New Jersey to pursue a career in basketball coaching.

 Rollie Massimino Basketball Coaching Career